voidfemme/SacredCows/README.md

 ## Installation

-1. Ensure you have a Spigot or Paper Minecraft server (version 1.21.7 or compatible) set up.
+1. Ensure you have a Fabric Minecraft server (version 1.21.7) set up with Fabric API installed.
-2. Download the latest `SacredCows.jar` from the [releases section](https://github.com/voidfemme/cow_murder/releases).
+2. Download the latest `sacredcows-2.0.0.jar` from the [releases section](https://github.com/voidfemme/sacredcows/releases).
-3. Place the JAR file in your server's `plugins` folder.
+3. Place the JAR file in your server's `mods` folder.
 4. Restart your server.
-5. Edit `plugins/SacredCows/config.yml` to customize settings (optional).
+5. Edit `config/sacredcows.properties` to customize settings (optional).
 6. Use `/sacredcows reload` to apply configuration changes without restarting.

 ## Building from Source

-To build the plugin from source:
+To build the mod from source:
 1. Ensure you have Java 21 and Gradle installed.
 2. Clone this repository.
 3. Run `./gradlew clean build` in the project root directory.